-Many aspiring coffee shop business entrepreneurs are interested in the topic starting a coffee business with no money or very little money.
+Many aspiring coffee shop business entrepreneurs are interested in the topic starting a coffee shop with no money or very little money.
 This article is one in an occasional series that discusses the possibility of starting and opening a coffee business with little money.

 Using a completely different and novel method of starting his coffee shop business, this young man circumvented traditional routes to opening a coffee shop without money.

 In this article we discover how a young man with big dreams, ambition, and purpose, set out to create of the most popular coffee shop in his town – without having a lot of money.

 Note: Starting a coffee business can be a very time consuming and expensive venture, but it can also be very profitable as well.
 We believe that before launching into any business where your financial future or livelihood is at stake, you should seek out the most relevant information as possible.

 We here at Coffee Shop Startups have aimed to provide you with a well-versed and dynamic set of streaming audio interviews, along with other resources to get you well underway to start planning your coffee shop business.

 Is there a way to start, open, and operate a coffee shop business or coffee cart with little or no money?

 Well when it comes to opening a coffee shop, here's the simple truth: